ProjectEKA/consent-manager/docs/dev-setup.md

     2. There are two realms `Consent-Manager` and `Central-Registry`
     3. `Consent-Manager` is only for activities with consent-manager service (consent-manager internal service calls and user-management)
     4. `Central-Registry` is only for intra-service authentication and authorisation, and being used by **Gateway** service.
 For example if *consent-manager* wants to call to *gateway,* then consent-manager needs to get a token from **Gateway** using the client-id and client-secret of its own, and it should have a role of `CM` assigned.
-        1. Under `Central-Registry` create following clients
+    **Note:** All the clients needed for local development added into the keycloak automatically.
+Need to assign the role manually.
     - 10000002 with role `HIU` and `HIP`
     - 10000005 with role `HIU` and `HIP`
     - gateway with a role `gateway`
     - ncg with a role 'CM'

     ### How to add a client

     1. Click on `Clients`
     2. Click on `Create` button in the top right corner of the clients table.
     3. Enter the client id, i.e. `10000002`
     4. Click on `Create`
     5. On the clients page make the following the changes
         - Change `Access Type` to Confidential.
         - Turn on `Service Accounts Enabled` flag.
         - Turn on `Authorization` flag too.
         - Enter some random url in the `Valid Redirect URIs`. for example [*http://localhost:8080*](http://localhost:8080/).
         - Click `save` (**tip:** From `Credentials` you can copy the `Secret` always)

     ### How to add a role in the realm

     1. On the left-hand menu, click on `Roles`
     2. Click on `Add Role`
     3. Enter Role Name, for example `HIU`
     4. Click `Save`
     5. Repeat the same steps for the roles **(HIP, HIU, Gateway, CM)** you want to add.

     ### How to add a service role to a client

     1. Click on `Clients`
     2. Go to the client (for example: ncg) which you want to add role
     3. Click on `Service Account Roles` tab
     4. On the `Available Roles` you should see the roles you just created, select the role you want to assign, and then click `Add Selected`
     5. Repeat the same steps for all the clients.

 5. Setup RabbitMQ